iotaledger/hornet/docs/getting_started/getting_started.md

 * SSD storage
 * A public IP address

-The amount of storage you need will depend on whether and how often do you plan on pruning messages from your local database.
+The amount of storage you need will depend on whether and how often you plan on pruning messages from your local database.

 Exposed a minimum set of ports:
 * 14626 UDP - Autopeering port (depends whether autopeering is enabled)